 There was an influx of art galleries and restaurants upon the eastern ration of the city, which was formally designated the Culver City Art District.

-The city is in the middle of the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along afterward the unincorporated area of Marina Del Rey.
+The city is amongst the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated Place to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along later the unincorporated Place of Marina Del Rey.

-Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city back it drains into Santa Monica Bay in Marina Del Rey.
+Culver City’s major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city in the past it drains into Santa Monica Bay in Marina Del Rey.

 According to the United States Census Bureau, the city has a total area of 5.1 square miles (13.2 km), over 99% of which is land.

 The city recognizes 15 neighborhoods within city limits.